zoeyg/public-write-ups/plaid-2021/wowza.md

 </html>
 ```

 If things went properly, the request to the search console for the `__proto__` domain and site should have worked, and `isStale` should have been polluted with a value of `[]`, which is truthy.
-So now when you make a search on your valid domain that returns a result, there should be a refetch.
+So now when you make a search on any valid domain that returns a result, there should be a refetch.
 When we run the following search:

 ```shell
 ╭─zoey@parrot ~/sec/plaidctf/wowza ‹main*›